-It should be about 0.5″ below the tip of the grass but it’s not a rule that’s set in stone and sometimes it needs and adjustment for the sweeper to work better.
-Actually we encourage you to experiment with these features and find the optimal speed and brush height for the type of debris you’re dealing with.
+It should be about 0.5″ below the tip of the grass but it’s not a rule that’s set in stone and sometimes it needs an adjustment for the sweeper to work better.
+Actually, we encourage you to experiment with these features and find the optimal speed and brush height for the type of debris you’re dealing with.

 Make Straight Lines When Sweeping